mjensen-cs/Tweepy-Implementation/README.md

-# ai_final
+# Tweepy Implementation
-Final project for CS 6500
+Final project for CS 6500 - AI

 ## Overview
 * Implements Tweepy library with Twitter API to collect tweets containing keywords from 5 trending topics on Twitter.